leftwinger10/EnglishTopicModel/README.md

 1. Any other Dataset can be taken, just like the movie dataset is taken and used to get recommendations.<br>
 The procedure will be very simple and the steps to be followed will be the same as that of this movie recommendation.<br>

-2. A movie plot in the form of a string can be input in get_rec.py and the model can be run on it to get recommendations from the data.
+2. A movie plot in the form of a string can be input in get_rec.py and the model can be run on it to get recommendations from the data.<br>

+3. A website can be based using this model, but using the CSV method will be better and give fast results.